cobaltgit/versare/README.md

 This is what you'll need to run your bot:
 ```
-Python 3.9.7 installed on system - if you haven't already, use pyen
+Python 3.9.7 installed on system - if you haven't already, use pyenv
 SQLite3
 Pipenv
 ```